ibm-cloud-docs/billing-usage/billing-faq.md

 {: #discount-price}
 {: faq}

-Yes, if your account includes any discounts, the price of the offering that's displayed in your infrastructure order summary does reflect the discounted price of that offering.
+Yes, if your account includes any discounts, the price of the offering that is displayed in your infrastructure order summary does reflect the discounted price of that offering.

 ## Why can't I manage my invoices?
 {: #slperm-manage-invoices}